chaowangCanada/web-crawler-analysis/README.md

 11. Crawler is multithreaded.
 Has still to be tested how many pages at once are feasible.
 12. different priorities for HTTPS/HTTP-pages are possible and respected.
 Also a different priority for the Whitelist.
   I used 10 for the whitelist and 5 for http/https.
 Hence the whitelisted-urls are visited last and the queue wont get too large.
+13. Hint: do not use brackets () in your (absolute) path or maven builds will fail.

 == Problems ==
-If you have problems with maven dependencies between projects do exactly what it says here in the console: http://www.avajava.com/tutorials/lessons/how-do-i-add-a-project-as-a-dependency-of-another-project.html?page=2 e.g in ./HttpCrawler4jDatabase: mvn clean install e.g in ./crawler4j: mvn clean install e.g in ./HttpCrawler4j: mvn eclipse:eclipse e.g in ./Analysis: mvn eclipse:eclipse
+If you have problems with maven dependencies between projects do exactly what it says here in the console: http://www.avajava.com/tutorials/lessons/how-do-i-add-a-project-as-a-dependency-of-another-project.html?page=2 e.g in ./HttpCrawler4jDatabase: mvn clean install e.g in ./crawler4j: mvn clean install e.g in ./HttpCrawler4j/database: mvn eclipse:eclipse e.g in ./Analysis: mvn eclipse:eclipse